skyguy-me/EE546_EC_GN_FP/README.md

   - **Assess controllability** by examining Z-transform properties.
   - **Facilitate controller design** based on available signal information.
 - This work provides a **formal verification** approach to classical **Z-transform techniques**, ensuring **mathematical rigor** in engineering applications.

-<span style="color:red">EMMY I need a example usage of the Z-transfrom here.
-I was thinking we show if a function's provided Z-transform is correct or not by refrencing the sample signals and the tables.
-Take a look below and check for correctnesss. </span>.

 ```hs
 noncomputable def example_signal (a : ℝ ) (k : ℤ) : ℂ := if k ≥ 0 then a^k else 0